WW-Meng/FMWF/README.md

-# Source code and dataset for our paper "Beyond Single Tabs: A Transformative Few-Shot Approach to Multi-Tab Website Fingerprinting Attacks"
+# Source code and dataset for our paper "Beyond Single Tabs: A Transformative Few-Shot Approach to Multi-Tab Website Fingerprinting Attacks" (WWW’25) and Its Journal Extension.

 ## Basic Environment:
 - NVIDIA GPU: RTX 3080 Ti (12GB)